 Stones of Inca Trail path with lush vegetation crowding in on side, Peru

-The Classic Inca Trail – what the route looks like
+The Classic Inca Trail – a day-by-day itinerary

 Reading time: 11 minutes